Dashboards

 Meeting their dashboard duties involves a lot of steps.
 As a starting point, trustees should:

-• take advice on the decisions they will need to make in relation to dashboards
+• take advice on the decisions they will need to make in relation to dashboards and the associated risks

-• speak to their administrators to understand their connection plans in light of the new timeframes
+• speak to their administrators to understand their connection plans

-• make sure their data is “dashboard ready”.
+• make sure their data is “dashboard ready”

 Related insights